lbilondon/youthImperial/README.md

 You should be all setup and ready to deploy.

-Deployment process
-make sure you precompile your assets before pushing to heroku:
+Deployment process, make sure you precompile your assets before pushing to heroku:

 	> RAILS_ENV=production bundle exec rake assets:precompile